UKHomeOffice/platform-hub/platform-hub-api/README.md

 #### Managed clusters configuration

+_**NOTE: most of this can now be done directly in the Hub UI.
+The instructions below have been kept for posterity.**_

 Create a configuration for each individual cluster you want to manage tokens for.
 In order to do that run the following from the console: